michaelmelquiades/portfolio/README.md

 ### LLM_projects
 Directory where projects using LLMs will go.
 So far there is a simple chatbot that using a RAG system and Llama-3.2-1B-Instruct to answer cat-related questions from a small dataset of cat facts.
 It will keep asking you to ask it a question (it's very keen) until you type "dog" which will scare it into quitting.
+Also, "prompt_schemas.py" is a file containing a function that converts any given prompt into the best form for any LLM being used.